Understand Your Apache Pinot Tables at a Glance

 Apache Pinot schema documentation generated by DbSchema

-• Visualize Pinot table schemas alongside their index configurations to make optimization decisions without reading raw schema JSON files.
+• Visualize Pinot table schemas alongside their index configurations without reading raw schema JSON files.

-• Write and validate sub-second aggregation queries in the SQL editor before embedding them in user-facing dashboard queries.
+• Validate sub-second aggregation logic in the SQL editor prior to wiring it into a user-facing dashboard query.

-• Confirm real-time ingestion correctness by sampling live records from Pinot real-time tables in the data explorer.
+• Confirm real-time ingestion correctness by sampling live records from real-time tables in the data explorer.

 • Generate HTML or PDF schema documentation for Pinot tables to onboard new data engineers quickly.